On subspace designs: Cutting designs and minimal sum-rank metric codes

-When the sum-rank metric corresponds to the Hamming or to the rank metric, the above corollary coincides with \cite[Theorem 3.4]{Alfarano2020ageometric} (see also \cite{tang2021full}) and \cite[Corollary 5.7]{alfarano2021linearcutting}, respectively.
-Therefore, all the examples of cutting designs given in Section \ref{sec:constrcutdes} yields to constructions of minimal sum-rank metric codes.
+When the sum-rank metric corresponds to the Hamming or to the rank metric, the above corollary coincides with \cite[Theorem 3.4]{Alfarano2020ageometric} (see also \cite{tang2021full}) and \cite[Corollary 5.7]{alfarano2022linear}, respectively.
+Therefore, all the examples of cutting designs given in Section \ref{sec:constrcutdes} yield constructions of minimal sum-rank metric codes.

-Finally, we observe that, as in the Hamming and in the rank metrics, all the one-weight sum-rank metric codes are minimal, see e.g. \cite{alfarano2021linearcutting}.
+Finally, we observe that, as in the Hamming and in the rank metrics, all the one-weight sum-rank metric codes are minimal, see e.g. \cite{alfarano2022linear}.

-\begin{proposition} Let $\mathrm{C}$ be a non-degenerate $[\mathbf{n},k]_{q^m/q}$ sum-rank code.
-If all the codewords of $\mathrm{C}$ have the same sum-rank metric weight then $\mathrm{C}$ is a minimal sum-rank metric codes \end{proposition} \begin{proof} Let $G$ be a generator matrix of $\mathrm{C}$ and let $(U_1,\ldots,U_t)$ be an $\Fmnk$ system associated with $G$.
+\begin{proposition} Let $\mathrm{C}$ be a non-degenerate $[\mathbf{n},k]_{q^m/q}$ code.
+If all the codewords of $\mathrm{C}$ have the same sum-rank metric weight then $\mathrm{C}$ is a minimal sum-rank metric code. \end{proposition} \begin{proof} Let $G$ be a generator matrix of $\mathrm{C}$ and let $(U_1,\ldots,U_t)$ be an $\Fmnk$ system associated with $G$.
 Since all the codewords of $\mathrm{C}$ have the same sum-rank metric weight, by Theorem \ref{th:connection}, we have that $\sum_{i=1}^t\dim_{\F_q}(U_i \cap H)$ is constant for every hyperplane $H$ of $\F_{q^m}^k$.
 Theorem \ref{th:costantimpliescutting} can now be used to obtain the assertion. \end{proof}